lawrenceypil/lawrenceypil.github.io/_posts/2023-03-02-daily-rituals.md

 ---

-*Photo from SunStar Cebu, where this piece was originally published on September 22, 2007.*
+*Illustration by Josua Cabrera for SunStar Cebu, where this piece was originally published on September 22, 2007.*